dmuth/splunk-lab/README.md

 ### Building Container Internals

 - Here's the layout of the `cache/` directory
-   - `cache/` - Where tarballs for various apps hang out.
+   - `cache/` - Where tarballs for Splunk and its apps hang out.
+These are downloaded when `bin/download.sh` is run for the first time.
    - `cache/deploy/` - When creating a specific Docker image, files are copied here so the Dockerfile can ingest them.
 (Or rather hardlinked to the files in the parent directory.)
    - `cache/build/` - 0-byte files are written here when a specific container is built, and on future builds, the age of that file is checked against the Dockerfile.
 If the Dockerfile is newer, then the container is (re-)built.
 Otherwise, it is skipped.
 This shortens a run of `bin/devel.sh` where no containers need to be built from 12 seconds on my 2020 iMac to 0.2 seconds.